 Gear Config

-The Gear Config Pane will display the selected gear’s port details and has a button to view all details at the top right.
+The Gear Config Pane will display the selected gear’s port details and has a button at the bottom of the pane to view all details.

 Port Groups